Table of Contents

 Where to go after SPM?
 What is a fresh grad to do next?

 Worry not!
-Uni Enrol has created this comprehensive guide to help you understand your study and finance options.
-You will also learn to apply the art of the Ikigai concept when choosing your course after SPM.
+We have created this comprehensive guide to help you understand your study and financing options.

 Foundation

-A foundation programme is designed to equip students with the basic skills and knowledge needed before taking on a bachelor’s degree programme.
-Among the popular programmes for foundations offered by Malaysian institutions are
+A Foundation course aims to equip students with the basic skills and knowledge needed before taking on a bachelor’s degree.
+The subjects of a Foundation are typically tailored to fit the future degree curricula offered by the same institution.

 - Foundation in Arts